MicrosoftDocs/Viva/Viva/glint/setup/set-up-user-roles.md

 ## View and edit attribute rules for a User Role

-This functionality works for roles that already have filters and/or populations applied to them.
+This functionality works for roles which already have filters and/or populations applied to them.

 1. From the **User Roles** page, select a role to view or edit.
-2. On the **Role Settings** page, the number of members in the role displays, along with the attribute rule applied.
+2. On the **Role Settings** page, the number of members of this group will display and the attribute rule applied.
 (Example: ***Includes: Gender: Female***)
 3. To change, select **Edit Attribute Rules**.
 4. In the new display window, choose from:
    - I want to include all active employees only, or
    - I want to filter all active employees by the following populations
-5. Add new populations and filters as desired.
+5. Add new population(s) and filter(s) as desired.
 6. Choose whether to include inactive employees or to exclude any employees.
 7. Select **Save Changes**.

 ## Grant custom access

-Custom access is intended for:

-- Users who need to have default access overridden.
-- Users that are in a role that is so specific, it needs to have data access granted for each user rather than at the User Role level.

-For example, use custom access for HR Business Partners (HRBPs) who serve unique combinations of employee groups in your organization.
+Custom access is intended for users who need to have the default access overridden or are in a role that is so specific, it needs to be per user rather than at the User Role level.
+For example, use custom access for HRBPs who serve unique combinations of employee groups in your organization.
 To grant custom access in bulk to multiple users for survey, Focus Area, and Admin access, see: [Advanced Configuration uploads](advanced-config-uploads.md).

 ### Set up custom survey access for a user